harshbhardwaj77/harshbhardwaj77/README.md

 ## Hi there 👋

-I am Harsh, a **Devops Engineer** from 🇮🇳 passionate about developing production-ready applications with 6+ years of professional onsite as well as remote working experience. 🎯
+I am H, a **DevOps Engineer** from 🇮🇳 passionate about automating, scaling, and deploying production-ready applications. 🎯

+I specialize in **CI/CD pipelines, infrastructure as code, and cloud-based solutions**. 🚀

 I mostly work with **GCP, AWS, Azure, Kubernetes, Jenkins, Terraform and other Cloud-based technologies**. 🚀